-Citizens of Afghanistan can only be referred on to the ACRS Pathway 2 if they are outside of Updated on 08/05/2024
+Citizens of Afghanistan can only be referred on to the ACRS Pathway 2 if they are outside of Afghanistan.

-Afghanistan.

 To increase the chances of a referral onto the ACRS by the UNHCR, you should register with the UNHCR in the country you are currently in.
 A list of UNHCR resources in most countries is available online: please click here.